simonw/llm/README.md

 ## Usage

-So far this tool only has one command - `llm chatgpt`.
-You can just use `llm` as this is the default command.
+The default command for this is `llm chatgpt` - you can use `llm` instead if you prefer.

 To run a prompt: